How much are the makelaar fees netherlands buying a home?

 Rate of a digital broker (such as homeup):

 Do you agree that a flat rate is more advantageous?
-Engage homeup as a buying agent today for a flat rate of €2749 and get expert guidance with no hidden fees!
+Choose homeup as your buying agent today for a flat rate of €2749 and get expert guidance with no hidden fees!